California Creative CorpsApplications for the Upstate Region California Creative Corps grant were due April 28, 2023.

-Inspired by the Federal Government’s WPA program that gave employment to artists and others during the Great Depression nearly a century ago, the California Arts Council is launching the California Creative Corps (CCC) in response to the COVID-19 pandemic.
+Background: Inspired by the Federal Government’s WPA program that gave employment to artists and others during the Great Depression nearly a century ago, the California Arts Council has launched the California Creative Corps (CCC) in response to the COVID-19 pandemic.
 Though we may have collectively moved on from the shocks of 2020, public health, climate health, and civic engagement are still urgent priorities.

 The CCC grant acknowledges artists and culture bearers as uniquely situated to engage boldly and meaningfully in these priorities.
 This pilot program offers a unique opportunity to apply for funding to creatively address four program goals across traditional dividing lines.

 The Arts Council of Mendocino County is a CCC partner agency for the 19-county Upstate Region of Northern California.
 The Upstate Region (which includes Mendocino County) will receive a total of $3,384,043 million in workforce development funds for artists as well as arts and social service organizations that employ artists through late 2024.
 The total amount available for applications originating in Mendocino County, and serving Mendocino County alone, is not likely to exceed $220,000, although the county may be served by other multi-county projects funded through this grant.

-The application and guidelines will soon be available through the Nevada County Arts Council (our regional Administering Organization).
+The application and guidelines were available through the Nevada County Arts Council (our regional Administering Organization).
 This page will be updated, as needed, with relevant information and links.
-Please note: until the official Guidelines and Application are released, all information found here is subject to change.

 Individual artists, including first-time applicants, are invited to engage directly with one or more of the four programs goals above to increase public awareness and/or offer solutions.